LynchLab/MAPGD/README.md

 <h5> Log-likelihood ratio statistics </h5>

 Most of the commands in mapgd report log-likelihood ratio statistics.
 These statistics should be chi-square distributed.
-The number of degress of freedom of the statistic depend on the number of parameters being estimated.
-In the case of pooled population data there is one degree of freedom, for the allele polymorphic statistic there are two, and for the Hardy-Weinburg equalibirum statistic there is one.
-For the releatedness statistics there is one degree of freedom for each parameter, and seven degrees of freedom between the best-fit and null statisitc.
+The number of degrees of freedom of the statistic depend on the number of parameters being estimated.
+In the case of pooled population data there is one degree of freedom, for the allele polymorphic statistic there are two, and for the Hardy-Weinberg equilibrium statistic there is one.
+For the relatedness statistics there is one degree of freedom for each parameter, and seven degrees of freedom between the best-fit and null statistic.
 Significance at the 0.05, 0.01, 0.001 levels requires that the likelihood-ratio test statistic exceed 3.841, 6.635, and 10.827, respectively.
 Please consider including a correction for multiple testing if you wish to limit the number of type I errors in your data set.
-Other critical values can be obtained in R by typing : qchisq(VALUE, df=DEGREES OF FREEDOM).
+Other critical values can be obtained in R by typing : chisq(VALUE, df=DEGREES OF FREEDOM).

 <h4> Extras </h4>
 <h6> pedigree_calc.py </h6>A simple script to predict the coefficients of IBD from merlin formated pedigree files.